Lower Body Lift

 The lower body lift is a procedure that is used to contour the abdomen, hips, and back.
 This procedure is also known as a belt lipectomy or circumferential abdominoplasty.
-It is most commonly performed on patients who have sagging loose skin and localized adiposity following significant weight loss or multiple pregnancies.
-Liposuction may be used as an adjunct to improve the results with this surgery.
+It is most commonly performed on patients who have sagging loose skin and localized adiposity following significant weight loss, or multiple pregnancies.
+Liposuction may be used as an adjunct to improve the results of this surgery.

 The overall recovery is dependent upon the extent of the procedure.
-The patient will have dressings in place and there will be sutures and drains that will be removed in the office.
-There are activity restrictions and work restrictions for a period of time following the surgery to allow for healing and to decrease postoperative risks.
-Pain medication, muscle relaxants, and antibiotics will be prescribed postoperatively.
+The patient will have dressings, sutures, and drains in place that will be removed in the office.
+There are activity and work restrictions for a period of time following the surgery to allow for healing, and to decrease postoperative risks.
+Pain medication, a muscle relaxant, an antibiotic, and nausea medication as needed will be prescribed postoperatively.